 In this venue, each speller will be given a word to spell by a pronouncer.
 The speller will then orally spell the word.
 If the speller spells correctly, he or she will earn 3 points.

 At the end of all 3 preliminary rounds, the spellers’ combined score from each venue will be computed.
-When all spellers reassemble following lunch, the spellers with the top 30 scores will be declared finalists, and will advance to the final rounds of the IVRSB in the afternoon.
+The spellers with the top 30 scores will be declared finalists, and will advance to the final rounds of the IVRSB on March 7th, 2015.